smartdevicelink/sdl_evolution/proposals/NNNN-Refactor-Fuel-Information-Related-Vehicle-Data.md

 * Proposal: [SDL-NNNN](NNNN-Refactor-Fuel-Information-Related-Vehicle-Data.md)
 * Author: [Ankur Tiwari](https://github.com/atiwari9)
-* Status: **In Review**
+* Status: **Awaiting Review**
 * Impacted Platforms: [Core | HMI | iOS | Java Suite | RPC]

 ## Introduction

-This proposal is to consolidate Fuel Information related vehicle data so that it supports multiple type of propulsion sources used by vehicle.
+This proposal is to consolidate Fuel Information related vehicle data so that it supports multiple types of propulsion sources used by the vehicle.

 ## Motivation